wong-justin/fast-bible/README.md

-# Quick Bible
+# Fast Bible

-Fast and simple scripture finder.
+Quick and simple scripture finder.
 Use keyboard controls to navigate the Bible in a small desktop app.

 ![demo screencapture](docs/demo.gif)

 __\*__  To fully benefit from the features of the New World Translation, such as references, footnotes, and study gems, visit the source at [jw.org](https://jw.org).
 Not affiliated.

-Download the [latest release](https://github.com/wong-justin/quick-bible/releases/latest) for Windows.
+Download the [latest release](https://github.com/wong-justin/fast-bible/releases/latest) for Windows.

 ## Controls